HelenaXu/Front-end-Training/week1/HTTP-inteview.md

 ### *11. What is cURL in HTTP?*

-cURL is command line tool.
+cURL is command line tool. command line tool for transfer data or making variouse of types of request.
 It is available on all major operating systems.

 ### 12. What is [REST](https://sofish.github.io/restcookbook/)?